 Here are some of my favorite History resources.
 Check back again soon, this list is always growing!
 I also recommend school textbooks, your local library, and used bookstores.
 (K-12) TeachingHistory.org – A resource designed for teachers to help create history lesson plans, this website is filled with other relevant links to help you research your specific topic.
 (K-8) SmithsonianEducation.org/students – Content covers art, history, science, and people/places.
 (Gr.
 9-12) USHistory.org – Provides free online textbooks and information on the US Flag, Betsy Ross, and other historical sites in the U.S. (Gr.
 9-12) Historyorb.com – Provides great information for all high school history classes, including a “This Day in History,” feature

 My great-uncle Hans was the executive officer (1 Wachoffizier) of the German submarine U-618 during WWII.
 While on patrol, the sub's activities were recorded in the log (Kriegstagebuch, or war diary).
 After the war, captured German naval records were microfilmed and archived by the British Admiralty, and copies are stored in the National Archives.
 Another u-boat researcher, Jerry Mason, was kind enough to send me digital copies of U-618's war diaries, and so I have begun to translate them.
 Aside from the family connection, this project is motivated by my interests in WWII naval history and the role that intelligence and cryptography play on the battlefield.
 Clay Blair's books on the subject are worth a read ("Hitler's U-Boat War: The Hunters", "Hitler's U-Boat War: The Hunted", "Silent Victory"); for a great fictionalized account of cryptography's role in war, see Neal Stephenson's "Cryptonomicon".
-I've found the translation to be rather challenging... read more
+I've... read more

 The most obvious answer is cost.
 If a tutor charges the same rate for one or four students, it becomes cheaper per hour as you increase students and share the costs with other families.
 It is often believed a tutor is best when working 1:1 with a student.
 In some instances it is well worth the time and money to have 1:1 tutoring and sometimes it is appropriate for students to study and do school work in small groups.
 What is not obvious is the dynamics of small group tutoring.
 In a variety of circumstances it is invaluable for students to learn how to study “what needs to be studied”.
 The acts of independence and self regulating behavior have far reaching benefits.
 Groups need to learn to share and take turns.
 This seems simple and yet there is the underlying tendency to allow the ‘smart one’ in the group to carry the burden of work.
 Assuming each student is in the class and has a different point of view/observation about what is happening in class, they should share... read more